AgentShir/fanclubportal/client/README.md

+The fan club portal will have information for sporting events.
+Each user can create their own fan club page.
+Each user will search for fan club pages that they have interests in.
+Users can search the website without a login.
+To create a Fan Club page the user will create a login and profile and be given access to the Admin page form.
+Users will login to be able to submit information to the fan club page that will be accepted or rejected by the admin of the page.

+Fan Club Portals
+User Story:
+The fan club portal will have information for sporting events, Each user can create their own fan club page.
+Each user will search for fan club pages that they have interests in.
+Users can search the website without a login.
+To create a Fan Club page the user will create a login and profile and be given access to the Admin page form.
+Users will login to be able to submit information to the fan club page that will be accepted or rejected by the  admin of the page
+App Home page
+* User can click on navbar about us to read about the app.
+* User can click on navbar under fan club pages to see all the fan club pages.
+* User would be able to register
+* User would be able to login
+* User would be able to  see random generated fan page of the day on main page
+* User can search fan club pages.
+* User can search fan club pages without a login.
+User Profile Form
+* User would add first name and last name
+* User would add email
+* User would add password
+* Db Create date
+* Db Active Field
+User Page Form
+* User would add Team Name
+* User would add Fan club name
+* User would add Team Location
+* User would add fan club location
+* User would add  team logo
+* User would add description
+* Db Create Date
+* Db Active field
+* User would be able to add External links including facebook pages, twitter, etc..
+Upcoming Events Form
+* Description
+* Gather Location
+* Date/Time
+* Theme
+User Home Page Private
+* Add event
+* Update existing event
+* Update page
+Fanclub Page
+* Display team description
+* Display team location
+* Display team colors
+* Display team logo
+* Display team events
+* Display fan club location
+* Display external social media links
+Backend info - Home Page
+* User can register
+* User can login
+Backend info - User Profile
+* User can add first name and last name
+* User can add their email address
+* User can add a password
+* Shows the date the profile is created
+* Show the update
+Backend info - User Page Form
+Backend info - Upcoming Events Form
+Backend info - User Page (Private)
+Backend info - Fan Club Page
+Future:
+Search feature - by team name or fan club name
+List clubs by category
+Add a following feature that will display on each user home page Add a calendar to display meet ups within a specific month Add google maps link to location of meet up
+Add sub-categories for professional, college, little league etc.
+Have a site administrator to be able to approve / reject fan club pages.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>